rveroneze/inclose5/README.md

 4) Output filename for the list of biclusters;

+5) Class labels' filename;

+6) Minimum ZDC value [0,1];

 For instance:
-./InClose5 exampleDataset 2 1 exampleOutput.m
+./InClose5 exampleDataset 2 1 exampleOutput.m exampleLabels 0.95